 Historic journey of activated carbon and breakthroughs

-Active duty - Activated carbon (also known as activated charcoal) is an exceptionally versatile material that can control the vast majority of molecules that pollute the air – that’s more than 150 million catalogued chemicals.
+Active duty - activated carbon (also known as activated charcoal) is an exceptionally versatile material that can control the vast majority of molecules that pollute the air – that’s more than 150 million catalogued chemicals.
 Nowadays, activated carbon is used in a range of filters to remove a host of chemicals including volatile organic compounds (VOCs).
 Along with causing eye, nose and throat irritation, VOCs have also been linked to liver and kidney damage, central nervous system impairment and even cancer.
 Carbon filters are also used to remove other airborne chemical contaminants and eliminate odours in water waste treatment plants and other manufacturing processes.

 What is the history of activated carbon?